nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 Or `type_hash`, a Blake2b hash of a Type Script which is used as an identifier for the Script when referenced by a Cell.

 The two entities in the data structure of CKB’s Cell are `lock` and `type`.
-Type scripts can capture any validation logic needed in the Offtransformation.
+Type Scripts can capture any validation logic needed in the Offtransformation.

-Type scripts can implement economic constructs as well.
-NervosDAO is completely implemented as a type script with minimal support from the consensus layer.
+Type Scripts can implement economic constructs as well.
+NervosDAO is completely implemented as a Type Script with minimal support from the consensus layer.

 #### See Also